dongyx/shsub/README.md

 INSTALLATION
 ------------

-Download the source tarball of the preferred version from the [release list](https://github.com/dongyx/shsub/releases).
+Download the source tarball of the latest version from the [release list](https://github.com/dongyx/shsub/releases).
 Unpack the tarball and
 execute the following commands in the source tree: